 At the end of 2018, we fully intended to write up a recap of the year and post it here, with some hints at things to come.
 Unfortunately/fortunately, 2019 started quite busy for us, and that task fell by the wayside.
 However, we have started to launch new products for 2019, and so I thought it would be helpful to explain what we’re up to.

-Our research program goal is to use applied brewing science research to develop new products, as well as to understand our existing products in greater detail.
+Our research program's goal is to use applied brewing science research to develop new products, as well as to understand our existing products in greater detail.
 We think that there are major knowledge gaps in several aspects of how modern brewers use yeast and bacteria, and we hope to address these knowledge gaps in the coming years.

 Last year we were able to deliver on a number of exciting projects.
-We completed in-depth analysis of yeast repitching over 12 generations, and uncovered some quirks of our core ale strains in the process, revealing an elevated need for oxygen with the Vermont Ale strain.
+We completed an in-depth analysis of yeast repitching over 12 generations, and uncovered some quirks of our core ale strains in the process, revealing an elevated need for oxygen with the Vermont Ale strain.
 These results were presented at the MBAA/ASBC Brewers Summit in San Diego.

 We also had the opportunity to collaborate with colleagues at the University of Guelph and VTT (Finland) to characterize and whole genome sequence Norwegian kveik yeasts, which we published in Frontiers in Microbiology.
 We found that kveik are indeed quite amazingly tolerant of high temperatures and high alcohol conditions, and can produce clean beers at high temperatures.
 We also discovered these yeasts are genetically quite unique and are hybrids of typical ale yeast and some other more mysterious parent, which may have passed on the superior traits.

 We are continuing to dive deep into the genetics of our brewing strains, as well as some of the recent (re)discoveries like kveik and other landrace yeasts.
-We think that understanding the genetics of our yeasts in detail and passing this information along to our customers in a transparent manner will be critical to improve beer quality and innovation in an increasingly competitive landscape.
+We think that understanding the genetics of our yeasts in detail and passing this information along to our customers in a transparent manner will be critical to improving beer quality and innovation in an increasingly competitive landscape.

-Here’s the 2019 highlight reel so far:
+Here’s the 2019 highlight reel so far

 Lactobacillus blend 2.0: optimized acid